-I made this project to give my 8th graders the opportunity to use their statistical skills (collecting, organizing, describing, and analyzing data) to explore a research question of their own creation.
+I made this project to give my 8th graders the opportunity to use their statistical skills (collecting, organizing, describing, and analyzing data) by exploring a research question of their own creation.

 Step 1: Develop a research question. (about 30 minutes)

-Then students worked alone or in pairs to create a research question.
+Then students worked alone or in pairs to create a research question and a plan for collecting data.
 I gave students three options for collecting data:

 - researching online